Itera/react-intro-workshop/README.md

 # react-intro-workshop

-We are going to create a dashboard for the FIFA World Cup 2018 where the user can administrate various things!
+We are going to create a dashboard for the FIFA World Cup 2018!

-// Todo: Description with an image describing the task

 # Setting up
 You need to have a recent version of [Node](https://nodejs.org/en/download/) installed.